 We’re an affiliate: We hope you love our articles and the products we recommend!
 Just so you know, when you buy through links on this site, we may earn an affiliate commission.
 Thank you if you use our links, we really appreciate it!

-The different types of marketing videos used by online marketers aim to create awareness of a service or product, encourage viewer engagement, and also educate.
-Here are our top 25 types of marketing videos to make.
+The different types of marketing videos used by online marketers aim to create awareness of a service or product, encourage viewer engagement, and educate.
+Here are our top twenty-five types of marketing videos to make.

 - Talking Head videos

 - Explainer videos

 - Observational Storytelling

 - Video Sales Letter

 - Seminars & Presentations